Ottawa Bluesfest

-The Ottawa Bluesfest (formerly known as RBC Bluesfest under a now expired naming rights sponsorship) is an annual outdoor music festival that takes place each July in downtown Ottawa, Ontario, Canada.
-While the festival's lineup historically focused on blues music at its inception, it has increasingly showcased mainstream pop, hip-hop, reggae, rock and EDM in recent years.
-Bluesfest has become the second largest music festival in Canada and the fourth largest music festival in North America.
+The Ottawa Bluesfest is an annual outdoor music festival that is held every July on LeBreton Flats in Ottawa, Ontario, Canada.
+While the festival's lineup historically focused on blues music at its inception, it has increasingly showcased other music genres such as country, EDM, hip-hop, jazz, pop, and rock in its recent years.
+The Bluesfest is the largest music festival in Ottawa.

-Organization

 Since its inception, the festival has been managed by executive and artistic director Mark Monahan.
-The organization also manages CityFolk Festival (2011-) and the Ontario Festival of Small Halls.
+The organization also manages the CityFolk Festival and the Ontario Festival of Small Halls.

-In 2002, Cisco Ottawa Bluesfest won the Best Event Award from the Ottawa Tourism and Convention Authority and in 2003 the organization received the Keeping the Blues Alive (KBA) award for arts education from the Memphis Blues Foundation.
+In 2002, the Ottawa Bluesfest won the Best Event Award from the Ottawa Tourism and Convention Authority and in 2003 the organization received the Keeping the Blues Alive (KBA) award for arts education from the Memphis Blues Foundation.
 Mark Monahan is a past recipient of the Toronto Blues Society's Blues with a Feeling award.
-In December 2011, Bluesfest reached a sponsorship deal with RBC Royal Bank to ensure its financial stability.
-Until 2024, the event was known as RBC Bluesfest.
+In December 2011, Bluesfest reached a five-year sponsorship deal with the RBC Royal Bank to ensure its financial stability.
+Henceforth, the event will be known as the RBC Bluesfest.